oopsmails/firebase-todolist/README.md

 In order to retrieve our todos from the database, we will create a new component TodoList that will retrieve and display the data.
 In a TodoList.tsx file :

 - Update your records
 In order to have a fully functional todo list, we need to complete the tasks.
-Let’s improve the TodoList component by making a checklist.
+Let's improve the TodoList component by making a checklist.
 A new changeTodoCompletion function has been added in order to check/uncheck the todos.

 ## Deploy your application